| | | | | | | | | |

 would not have succeeded.
 Even so, his own contribution is massive, and it

+is propelling the subject into exciting new territory.
 Wiles's proof has now been published in full.
 It is a little over 100 pages

 long-certainly too long to fit into a margin.
 Was it worth the effort?